HakobyanAni/MS-SQL/README.md

 <br>
 <br>

-> Projects written on SQL Server Managment Studio 17.9.1.
+> Projects are written on SQL Server Managment Studio 17.9.1.